vichargrave/vichargrave.github.io/_pages/projects.md

 | [xmldom](https://github.com/vichargrave/xmldom){:target="_blank"} | Example code for [XML Parsing With DOM in C++](/programming/xml-parsing-with-dom-in-cpp/){:target="_blank"}.
 | [xmldom-java](https://github.com/vichargrave/xmldom-java){:target="_blank"} | Example code for [XML Creation](/programming/xml-creation-with-dom-in-java/){:target="_blank"} and [Parsing with DOM](/programming/xml-parsing-with-dom-in-java/){:target="_blank"}.

-## OSSEC

-[OSSEC](https://www.ossec.net){:target="_blank"} is an open HIDS system that was originally created by Daniel Cid.
-I got started with the OSSEC Project back when I was working for Trend Micro, which owned the project at the time but wanted to promote it in the open source community.
-To that end I organized the original series of OSSEC Conferences.
-I continue to contribute the OSSEC Server virtual appliances.
-You can find the [OSSEC code on Github](https://github.com/ossec/ossec-hids){:target="_blank"}.